 Luxembourg has the 2nd highest labour productivity in the world (The Conference Board Productivity Brief, 2019).
 Employment creation is impressive: the number of people employed in the country has increased by 70% between 2000 and 2018.
 The country also ranks 1st in the world for economy and job security (Expat Insider, 2019).

 Luxembourg is an open society and a parliamentary democracy.
-The county is well known for its political stability and neutrality.
+The county is well known for its political stability.
 A constitutional monarchy, the country has only had 8 different prime ministers since 1945.
 This has been instrumental in supporting its ongoing long-term policy approach.